St. Lawrence Seaway: International trade and tourism

 The St. Lawrence Seaway (along with ports in Quebec) is the main route for Ontario grain exports to overseas markets.
 Its fees are publicly known, and were limited in 2013 to an increase of 3%.
 A trained pilot is required for any foreign trade vessel.
 A set of rules and regulations are available to help transit.

 Commercial vessel transit information is hosted on the Great Lakes St. Lawrence Seaway Development Corporation website.

 Since 1997, international cruise liners have been known to transit the seaway.
 The Hapag-Lloyd Christopher Columbus carried 400 passengers to Duluth, Minnesota, that year.
 Since then, the number of annual seaway cruising passengers has increased to 14,000.

 Every year, more than 2,000 recreational boats, of more than 20 ft and one ton, transit the seaway.
 The tolls have been fixed for 2017 at $30 per lock.
 There is a $5 per lock discount for payment in advance.
 Lockages are scheduled 12 hours a day between the hours of 07:00 and 19:00 from June 15 to September 15.

 A list of organisations that serve the seaway in some fashion, such as chambers of commerce and municipal or port authorities, is available at the SLSDC website.
 A 56-page electronic "Great Lakes St. Lawrence Seaway System" Directory is published by Harbor House Publishers.

 Map

-Map of the world Great Lakes and the St. Lawrence Seaway from 1959, depicting the entire length beginning at the Gulf of St. Lawrence in the east to the westernmost terminus at Lake Superior.
+Map of the North American Great Lakes and the St. Lawrence Seaway from 1959, depicting the entire length beginning at the Gulf of St. Lawrence in the east to the westernmost terminus at Lake Superior.